A complete record of everything that happens on your site.

 - Gives you access to the 20 most recent events.

-Customers with Backup Daily or Security Daily will see events from the last 30 days, and if you have the Security Real-time plan you’ll see events from the last year.
+Customers with Backup or Security will see events from the last 30 days, and if you have the Complete plan, you’ll see events from the last year.
 All sites with a paid plan have the added ability to filter activities by type and time range so you can quickly find the information you’re looking for.

 Frequently asked questions